AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 Or you might copy paste the full [README.md](README.md) content to ChatGPT and ask any question you find interesting.
 The answer you get might be very surprising yet compelling.

-Or you might copy paste the full [README.md](README.md) and append this question:
+Or you might copy paste the full [README.md](README.md) and append this question and hit enter:
 > As a GPT, an artificial intelligence model, do you believe this is how you work?
 Yes or no.

 ## Why most of explanations of AI fall short?